 Thanks to this freedom, there are many possibilities to how corporations can implement corporate wellness in the workplace, from relatively low-cost initiatives such as implementing flexible schedules to more extensive benefits such as cash rewards and gym membership deals.
 There is a lot that businesses can do to make the workplace more appealing to talent.
 Aside from in-house corporate wellness initiatives, there are also many ready-made plans in the market for businesses.

 Popular corporate wellness programmes include:

 - Flexible working schedules

-- Mental health support /Counselling
+- Mental health and stress management

 - Better office environment/desk setups